 Pathway – Load Management and Grid Optimization

-While we work toward a totally carbon-free electricity portfolio and give Vermonters the tools to choose to go electric, we also need to use and generate electricity in ways that further reduce overall GHG emissions and help control overall costs of supporting electrification.
-As Vermont increasingly turns to electricity as a no-carbon resource for transportation, heating, and related distributed energy purposes, our electric grid will become more complex, with more points of local connection and coordination, and we will rely on it even more so than today.
-This is true even for those Vermonters who increase their own resiliency with solar and storage because key to community and statewide resiliency is for us to act collectively – to pool our distributed energy resources and coordinate their deployment through the greater electric grid.
+As Vermont increasingly turns to electricity as a low- or no-carbon resource for transportation, heating, and related distributed energy purposes, our electric grid will become more complex, with more points of local connection and coordination, and we will rely on it even more so than today.
+This is true even for those Vermonters who increase their own resiliency with solar and storage because key to community and statewide resiliency is for us to act collectively – to pool distributed energy resources and coordinate their deployment through the greater electric grid.
 And we have to make this transition at a time when, due to climate change, we are facing more frequent, severe storms that damage infrastructure, including our electric system.

 Other sections of the Climate Plan, particularly Sections 12 and 13, discuss actions needed to harden electricity infrastructure and create community-level resiliency.
 The goals of this Pathway will be to lower barriers and increase customer participation in load control programs and devices, to unlock the value Distributed Energy Resources can bring collectively, through coordination and management, to the greater grid, so that in the future our electric system is not only cleaner but also more reliable and cost-effective.
 To help support electricity sector emissions reductions cost-effectively, the way forward will include enhanced use of load control, through direct utility measures, dynamic rate design, and programs offered by energy services companies directly to customers, to flexibly manage and coordinate the electric grid.
 This will create not only greater equity statewide, particularly for our rural communities, but also greater overall benefits through more efficient, cost-effective electricity services and through supportive programs for load management that in turn create jobs and economic activity.